myrjola/comparch_labs/reports_lab2/lab2.md

 ![Branch predictor performance](branchpredictors.png){#fig:branch_predictors}

-Inspired by the course book chapter 3.3 we implemented a tournament predictor
-@hennesycomparch.
-We chose to use the already implemented Gshare predictor with a 2-bit local predictor.
-The performance comparison is presented in
+Inspired by the course book @hennesycomparch chapter 3.3 we implemented a tournament predictor and tried out two different global predictors in combination with the classic 2-bit local predictor.
+Initially we chose to use the already implemented Gshare predictor with the 2-bit local predictor.
+We tweaked the history length to 16 so that we would fit the storage budget of 65KB optimally.
+After that we tried to improve the performance by replacing Gshare with a 2-level adaptive predictor using 2-bits for history and $4 \times 2$-bits for prediction, so in other words it is a (2,2) predictor.

-@fig:branch_predictors, the metric used is mispredicts per 1000 instructions.
-The traces we used were the ones we got working, we also noticed that the arithmetic mean calculated by the perl script was incorrect.
-The correct arithmetic mean of the mispredicts per 1000 instructions is 5.00 for the Gshare predictor and 4.56 for our tournament predictor.
-So we only achieved a marginal improvement over the baseline.
-The source code for our predictor is given in Appendix A.
+The performance comparison is presented in @fig:branch_predictors, the metric used is mispredicts per 1000 instructions.
+The arithmetic mean (AMEAN in the figure) of the mispredicts per 1000 instructions is 4.78 for the Gshare predictor and 4.48 for our tournament predictor using Gshare and a local 2-bit predictor.
+We achieved a marginal improvement over the baseline.
+The tournament predictor using 2-level adaptive predictor and a local 2-bit predictor performed significantly worse with an arithmetic mean of 12.1.
+The reason is likely that the Gshare predictor uses a history of length 16 and the adaptive predictor only has a history length of 2, which is insufficient to predict more complex patterns.
+The source code for our Gshare + local 2-bit tournament predictor is given in Appendix A.

 Appendix A: Code for assignment 3.1
 ===================================